pacman-project/pacman-demo/README.md

 `To be done ...`

-#### WARNING: they are still minor problems during the initialization of the Schunk grippers and the KIT Head.
+#### WARNING: they are still minor problems during the initialization of the Schunk grippers and the KIT Head (Control PC section).
 If you have the error:

 * Schunk gripper
 	Waiting for Schunk device to be ready (RS232)...
 	Segmentation fault (core dumped)

-Run again the command line
+==> Run again the command line

 * KIT Head
-	The Head should be in the "Zero position" before running the script, especially the Neck roll, pitch and yaw axis, otherwise some axis will not be initialized properly
+	The Head should be in the "Zero position" BEFORE running the demontsration software, especially the Neck roll, pitch and yaw axis, otherwise some axis will not be initialized properly